zqyq/Unsynchronized-Multi-Camera-Surveillance---IEEE-TNNLS/README.md

 ### Cite paper:
-If you use the code or the dataset, please cite our paper:
+If you use the code or the dataset, or think the paper is useful, please cite our paper:

     @article{zhang2022single,
       title={Single-Frame-Based Deep View Synchronization for Unsynchronized Multicamera Surveillance},